VaradanLab/InFlo/readme.md

 ==============================================================================================================================
 ##Running InFlo
 ##### Input Files : All the files should be Independent matrices(Genes as rows and samples as columns)
- * Tumor Gene Expression File
- * Normal Gene Expression File
+ * Gene Expression File
- * Tumor Somatic Copy Number File
+ * Somatic Copy Number File
- * Normal Somatic Copy Number File
+ * Methylation Data File

-You will need to run the "Process_Input.R" script included in the InFlo package.
+You will need to run the "InFlo.R" script included in the InFlo package.
 The R script does the following jobs
+$ cd directory/to/InFlo
+$ RScript InFlo.R [-R] [location to InFlo_PROJ_Config.txt]
+for help :
+$ RScript InFlo.R [-H]

  * Read the initial files
  * Check for the duplicate genes, and eliminate redundancy using maximum absolute deviation.
  * Check for sample names and eliminate the samples which are not present in all four files.